How Women-Owned Businesses Can Remove Access to Capital Barriers

 Although gender disparities have come to the forefront in recent years, significant opportunity gaps remain, particularly in venture capital (VC) funding.
-VC deals given to male-led companies in 2017 far outpaced investments in businesses owned exclusively by women leaders.
-Women-only teams received only 2% of total VC funding last year, compared with 79% for men-only companies.
-Mixed gender teams earned 12% of those coveted investments.
+VC deals given to male-led companies in 2018 far outpaced investments in businesses owned exclusively by women leaders.
+Women-only teams received only 2.2% of the total $130 billion VC funding available in 2018.2

 Investor funding isn’t the only way to access capital, of course.
-Companies can take out business loans or use asset-backed lending to fuel growth.
-However, women are more inclined than men to bootstrap (or self-fund) their companies as long as possible.
-When they do apply for business loans, they often face more stringent approval standards than men, as well as higher interest rates.
+Companies can apply for business loans3 or use asset-backed lending to fuel growth.4 However, women are more inclined than men to bootstrap (or self-fund) their companies as long as possible.

 Even if a woman entrepreneur receives favorable loan terms, she still has good reasons to pursue VC funding.
 Such investments can prove crucial to a start-up’s success — and not just because of the influx of cash.